 And best of all, you get to save on taxes.

 That’s right, if you’ve carved out a portion of your home for business use, you can claim more than a handful of tax advantages and deductions.

-Consult with your accountant to determine what deductions apply to you specifically but I’ll be deep diving into the most common mouth-watering, money saving deductions, right.. about… now.
+Consult with your accountant to determine what deductions apply to you specifically but we’ll be deep-diving into the most common mouth-watering, money-saving deductions today.